emaphp/eMapper/README.md

 **Adding a custom type**

 <br/>
 User-defined types are added through the **addType** method.
 This method expects the type class name and a type handler instance.
-A third parameter could be used to define a *type alias*.
+A third parameter can also be added to define a *type alias*.

 ```php
 use Acme\RGBColorTypeHandler;